Notes on the Geography of Burma / Myanmar: Moulmein 2: Mosques, Churches, Schools

 A row of dilapidated Christian churches runs along Upper Main Road.

-Some are better taken care of than others.
+Some are in better shape than others.

 Hardly a lifetime passed between construction of these churches and the collapse of British colonial rule.